 Equality and accessibility

-General Equality Duty
+Public Sector Equality Duty

-- Eliminate discrimination and other conduct that is prohibited by the Act
+- Eliminate unlawful discrimination, harassment, victimisation and any other conduct prohibited by the Equality Act 2010

 - Advance equality of opportunity between people who share a protected characteristic and people who do not share it

 - Foster good relations between people who share a protected characteristic and people who do not share it.